For SEOs, content strategists, and agencies who need a structured content plan

 SEO Consultants

 Deliver a visual topical authority blueprint with every engagement.
 Export the radial PNG for the executive deck.
+Use concept mode to demonstrate entity coverage gaps.
 Export JSON for the dev team.

 Agencies

-Build topical maps for every client site.
+Build topical and concept maps for every client site.
 Reuse the structure for content briefs, URL planning, and internal linking audits.
-White-label the PNG output.
+Present both map types as part of a complete authority strategy deliverable.

 Content Strategists

 Plan entire topic clusters before briefing a writer.
-Export CSV to turn the map directly into a content calendar with URLs, parent pages, and node types already filled in.
+Use concept mode to identify which entities each piece must cover.
+Export CSV to turn the map into a content calendar with URLs, parent pages, and node types already filled in.

 SEO Educators

-Teach topical authority, hub-and-spoke architecture, and internal linking with a live interactive tool.
-Load the starter map and walk through every node in class.
+Teach topical authority, hub-and-spoke architecture, entity SEO, and semantic relationships with a live interactive tool.
+Load either starter map and walk through every node and relationship in class.

 Use the Topical Map Editor to plan.
 Use Topical Drift Analyzer to monitor.